tdwg/mids/current-drafts/MIDS-definition-v0.16-28May2022.md

 ## 3.1 Authoritative data and variations in digitisation

 MIDS must focus on the primary, curated scientific information denoted as being authoritative in relation to the specimen.
 This generally includes the ‘what, when, where, and who’ of the specimen i.e., What is it?
 When was it collected?
 Where was it collected?
 And who by?
 Apart from management information such as accession numbers, barcodes and catalogue numbers, ‘what, when, where, who’ is the minimum information usually curated in natural science collections.
 It is also normally a principal product of digitisation processes, alongside capturing photographic images of specimens.
 Thus, establishing this quartet of ‘what, when, where, and who’ as the standard to be achieved as the regular level of information to be expected, is completely rational.
 Nevertheless, digitisation processes vary from one specimen category to another and between institutions.
 Different levels of information – some less comprehensive, some more so – become available at different points in digitisation processes.
 Thus, MIDS offers several levels of minimum information to be expected or achieved as the output of various stages of what is quite a variable process in the way it is conducted from one institution or collection to another.

-The focus of MIDS-1 is primarily on information relating to 'What is the specimen?' and 'Where is it?'.
+## 3.2 Other data present or known about a specimen

+In contrast to the authoritative data about a specimen, a wide variety of secondary or supplementary data may also be associated with a specimen.
+This can include references in literature, the results of various kinds of analysis such as (bio)chemical analysis, DNA sequencing or radiocarbon dating, links to audio and video recordings, habitat information, etc. Such data can be held with the specimen or its catalogue record, or they can be held in other institutes and databases beyond the institution holding the physical specimen.
+They are data that can become associated with a specimen.

+Supplementary data can either be directly related to the physical specimen, as in the case of a database record of a DNA sequence taken from a tissue sample cut from the specimen; or such data can be related only indirectly.
+An audio recording of the birdsong of a species that the specimen represents is an example of the latter i.e., the recording is not of that specific individual but of another in the same taxon.
+Indirect relations are characterised as conceptual relations rather than direct or actual relations.

+MIDS optionally allows for the minimum information about a specimen to be extended by making provision to capture and publish related data.

-## 3.2 Prior to digitisation
+## 3.3 Prior to digitisation

 In different cases, and to support processes in collection-holding institutions including accession processes and ‘digital by default’ processes, the need to create a digital record of a specimen can arise at a very early stage in the life cycle of an acquired specimen, even before digitisation processes have been initiated.